SEARCH

 Latecomers

 In the event that individuals from a group arrive late, staffers and security personnel on the formation block will have lists of the group leaders of groups using that block.
-If a late-coming child (and parent) arrive wearing a group T-Shirt after their , it will be in the discretion of the block manager to allow that child and his/her parent onto Fifth Avenue to catch up with their group.
+If a late-coming child (and parent) arrive wearing a group T-Shirt after their group steps off , it will be in the discretion of the block manager to allow that child and his/her parent onto Fifth Avenue to catch up with their group.

 Cluster groups